CasualSuperman/SYCL/PROPOSAL.md

 	proper credit.)_

-	_(This also means that code released under the SYCL which has been modified must also be made available.)_
+	_(This also means that code released under the SYCL which has been modified *must* also be made available.)_
 *	To allow code under the SYCL to be used with code under other Free licenses.
-*	To prevent monetization by others of solely SYCL'd code.
-*	Software using code released under the SYCL can only be sold with the author's permission.
+*	Software using code released under the SYCL can only be sold with the copyright holder's permission.